NyteshadeXT/PF2e-Vault/2) compendium/equipment/items/Homebrew/glowmetal-weapon-hb.md

 Glowmetal weapons have a slightly purple sheen to them when under direct sunlight.

-Glowmetal is makes the weapon it coats magical with a +1 potency.
+Glowmetal makes the weapon it coats magical with a +1 potency.
 However, this magic comes with a price, it is tainted by the influence of the meteorite.
 The first time in any encounter where the wielder uses the glowmetal weapon as part of an attack, he or she must make a DC 15 Fortitude save.
 If the save fails, the wielder gains an unsightly disfigurement.
 If the check fails by 5 or more, the wielder’s mind is strained by the weird emanations of the glowmetal.
 He or she takes a permanent –1 penalty to Will saves; this penalty is cumulative with each such failure.

 A single [[spells-dataview-backup/spells/level-4/remove-curse|Remove Curse]] spell removes all disfigurements and penalties.